Striated caracara: Breeding

 On the Falkland Islands the striated caracara breeds between late October and January.
 Its nest is built of twigs and grass on the ground, under tussoc grass clumps, or on cliff ledges.
 It usually nests in loose colonies with nests sometimes as little as 7 m apart, and there is some evidence of cooperative breeding.
 The clutch size is usually two eggs but can be up to four.
 The incubation period, time to fledging, and details of parental care are not known.

 Status

 The IUCN has assessed the striated caracara as Near Threatened.
-It has a very limited range and an estimated population of under 2500 mature individuals, though the latter is believe to be stable.
+It has a very limited range and an estimated population of under 2,500 mature individuals, though the latter is believed to be stable.
 The predicted ecosystem stresses of climate change are the only known significant threat.
 The breeding population on the Falklands in 2006 was about 500 pairs, and 350 to 450 pairs may also be on the South American islands.